Jideco/Nursery-School-Application-Ranking---ML-Classification-Project/README.md

-# Nursery-School-Application-Ranking---ML-Classification-Project

-# 👶 Nursery School Application Ranking - ML Classification Project
+# Nursery School Application Ranking - ML Classification Project

 ## Problem Description
 **Context:** In the 1980s, Ljubljana, Slovenia faced excessive enrollment for nursery schools, requiring an objective system to rank applications and provide transparent explanations for rejections.
 Traditional manual evaluation was time-consuming and lacked consistency.